phlume/GH_CSS/README.md

 <a name="ack"></a>
 ### 6. Acknowledgements###

-Special thank you to Niclas Gallagher for the inspiration. [github.com/necolas/idiomatic-css](https://github.com/necolas/idiomatic-css).
+Special thank you to Nicolas Gallagher for the inspiration. [github.com/necolas/idiomatic-css](https://github.com/necolas/idiomatic-css).

 Thank you to all who have, and might still, contributed to this project.